ubc-library-rc/dri-needs-assessment/library.md

 ### Key Findings & Recommendations

-**Finding 1:** A significant portion of respondents reported wanting training and support but didn’t know they were available;
+**Finding 1:** As a leader in RDM services and training, a surprising number of respondents either were unaware of these supports or looked outside the library for support;

-**Recommendation 1:**  Coordinate and strategize communications across portfolios and departments to ensure that researchers are able to easily discover and access services;
+**Recommendation 1:**  Figure out why, and revisit communication strategies;

-**Finding 2:**  For DRI areas in which researchers turned to Library for training and support, multiple other support groups, including those outside UBC, were also sought;
+**Finding 2:**  Aside from DMPs, the library was often the least accessed unit for support across DRI elements in the survey.

-**Recommendation 2:** Coordinate services with portfolios and departments that offer similar services to maximize efforts and reduce duplication;
+**Recommendation 2:** The library is a place to ask questions and has potential to operate as a central portal to many services on campus.
+There is opportunity here to coordinate services with portfolios and departments that offer similar services to maximize efforts and reduce duplication;

-**Finding 3:** Participants in focus groups noted that finding the right service is challenging.
+**Finding 3:** UBC Library was frequently a point of contact for both training and support across a wide range of DRI services.

-**Recommendation 3:** Coordinate across portfolios and departments that provide DRI services to build a central portal for the easy discovery of services.
+**Recommendation 3:** There is room for both expansion of services, better communication of existing services, and opportunities for coordination across portfolios and  departments that provide DRI services to build a central portal for the  easy discovery of services.

 ## Highlights